 - Capacity (pay down your existing loans): By focusing on reducing your debts, you can lower your debt-to-income and increase your DSCR; this will improve your capacity to repay any loan you take out with a lender or other debt obligations

 - Capital (use some of your own cash): Business owners should put some of their own cash into their business and individuals should monitor their levels of personal debt; individuals and business owners can use their capital as an indicator of the amount of financial leverage they have

 - Conditions (plan carefully): You can’t control the economy or your industry, but you can plan on how to use your funds; if you apply for a line of credit or personal loan, this shows banks and lenders that you’ve taken action to plan for unexpected economic factors

 - Collateral (consider what collateral you can pledge): If you can’t provide enough collateral, consider an unsecured business loan; Before getting an unsecured loan, you should make sure you can pay it off in a reasonable amount of time.
 If not, create a financial plan and wait until you have enough collateral to support the loan.

 Improving and mastering the 5 C’s of credit analysis will help you during the application process for a loan.
 Focusing on all five characteristics is important because most banks and lenders have a different way of scoring each category.

 Frequently Asked Questions (FAQs) About the 5 C’s of Credit

 We covered a lot of different information about the 5 C’s of credit analysis and how lenders evaluate each characteristic.
 Some questions are asked more often than others, and we address those here.
-If you have any other questions, please comment below or visit the FitSmallBusiness Forum, and we will provide an answer.

 Why Are the 5 C’s of Credit Important?